harshchiki/gyaan/Communication Skills/Communication Skills.md

     * Praise A before A's friend (when A is not present there)
     * Indirect praises create impact (positive).

+## A more effective way to thank
+* Add a reason.
+* Plain "thanks!" looks like a _mere_ formality (doesn't add to to the emotion, based on context)
 ------

 # Other books